TL;DR

 My initial instinct was feature branches.
 The more I sit with it, the more I think subfolders are the right answer - current/, next/, north-star/ - with a small README in each that names the lifecycle and the dependencies.
 Branches obscure the parallel views, because you cannot see them side by side.
 Subfolders let the AI read all three at once and reason about the deltas.
 The reconciliation between them becomes a first-class workflow rather than a merge conflict.

-The nightly “design CI” I mentioned earlier is the same idea applied to these three folders.
-The scheduled agent walks all three, regenerates Mermaid diagrams, flags drift between the spec and the code, reconciles deltas between the layers, and posts a morning report.
-This is the spec-driven idea taken one step further: the spec is not just a target, it is a living artefact that an agent audits while everyone is asleep, against meeting transcripts, code, and design docs that all live in the same repo.
+The nightly “design CI” I mentioned earlier is the same idea applied to these three folders, and it is still an idea rather than a running pipeline.
+Today I do the equivalent by hand inside Cursor’s IDE chat - asking it to walk all three folders, regenerate Mermaid diagrams, flag drift between the spec and the code, and reconcile deltas between the layers.
+The aspiration is to hand that off to a scheduled agent that posts a morning report into Slack while I sleep.
+This is the spec-driven idea taken one step further: the spec is not just a target, it is a living artefact that an agent audits against meeting transcripts, code, and design docs that all live in the same repo.

 The result